 The GDP is projected at 7.2 percent for the current year but the Governments finances might be under severe stress due to fall in GST collections, a downward trend in Direct tax collections, slackness in FDI inflows and lack of investment in infrastructure due to funds constraint.
 The Government has projected huge investments but the availability of resources is not clear.
 It remains to be seen if the Government would be able to reach its targets depending on which the spur in the Economy might happen.

 (v) Segment-wise - Product-wise reporting:

-Your companys activities which are essentially in the capital market segments.
-The Risk perception of our activity could be discerned as under:
+Your companys activities which are essentially in the capital market segments and the risk perception of our activity could be discerned as under:

-Interest risk: The changes in interest rates by RBI and Banks could result in fluctuations in prices and consequently the income of various investments and borrowings by the company.
+Interest risk: The changes in interest rates by RBI and Banks could result in fluctuations in prices and consequently the income of various investments and borrowings by the company may vary.
 Your company has put in measures to hedge this risk but this cannot be eliminated totally.

 Your company has in place adequate interest control measures.
 There is continuous monitoring of all the activities and necessary creative measures are taken periodically to manage any unforeseen risk factors.

 Your company has adequate trained professionals to manage the affairs of the company in the most prudent manner.